m-ld/timeld/packages/cli/README.md

 ## use

-`timeld open your-timesheet --create` creates a new timesheet called "your-timesheet" and opens a session for you to start adding time entries.
+`timeld open your-timesheet` creates or opens a timesheet called "your-timesheet" and opens a session for you to start adding time entries.
 If you didn't set up a default account (above), or you want to open a timesheet against a different account, include it in the name like this: `the-account/your-timesheet`.

 In the session, you can add new time entries like this: `add your-activity`.
 (If your activity name has spaces in it, put it in quotes e.g. `add "your activity"`.) **timeld** will confirm what you have added.